-Video: "Reproduction and Development" 2010 Visual Learning Discovery Education - Approved Grades 6+ Running Time: 20 minutes
+Video: "Reproduction and Development" 2010 Visual Learning Discovery Education - Approved Grades 6+

 Investigates the processes involved in human reproduction and development.
 The program discusses the male and female reproductive systems, the female reproductive cycle, the process of fertilization, and the early stages of human development.